Adolescent Sporting Injuries

 Joint dislocations (kneecap, shoulder)

-It is important to address the symptoms when they first come on to avoid chronic injuries that can carry over into the future.
-Consulting with a physiotherapist on load management, injury prevention programs and collaborating with coaches is the key to success in managing these injuries.
+Addressing symptoms early is important to prevent chronic injuries that can carry over into adulthood.
+Consulting a physiotherapist for load management, injury prevention programs, and collaboration with parents and coaches is essential to safely manage and recover from these injuries.
+It’s a team effort.